 The reference to "addiction-like" symptoms appears to have some validity based on these self-report accounts I found online.
 All of these individuals mention various similarities between their constant need for sleep and addiction.
 I have highlighted these to emphasize my assertions that some of the consequences are at the very least addiction-like:

 Extract 5: “I feel like I’m addicted to sleep.
 Here’s why I think though.
 I suffered for 13 years with depression and while I know I am still getting over it I don’t feel that’s the reason I’m addicted.
-During those 13 years I would have serious bouts of chronic insomnia.
-The doctors tried to many different sleeping medications, meditation, clinics to help me find a routine for natural sleep without meds.
+During those 13 years, I would have serious bouts of chronic insomnia.
+The doctors tried too many different sleeping medications, meditation, clinics to help me find a routine for natural sleep without meds.
 Nothing worked.
-Now I live in Thailand and my doctor here recommended melatonin tablets, all natural as your brain is supposed to produce it anyway to tell you when it’s dark it’s time to sleep and when it’s like light it’s time to wake up.
+Now I live in Thailand and my doctor here recommended melatonin tablets, all-natural, as your brain is supposed to produce it anyway to tell you when it’s dark it’s time to sleep and when it’s like light it’s time to wake up.
 She thinks my brain fails to produce certain chemicals as such with serotonin and now figured melatonin.
 Since I have been taking a melatonin supplement, I sleep so well, I fall asleep within 20 minutes and I sleep for AT LEAST 8 hours.
-When I wake up I just want to go back to sleep again because it feels amazing.
-I don’t feel like it’s part of my anxiety or my depression, I just think it’s because I had insomnia for so long its addictive!”
+When I wake up, I just want to go back to sleep again because it feels amazing.
+I don’t feel like it’s part of my anxiety or my depression.
+I just think it’s because I had insomnia for so long, it's addictive!”

-Extract 7: “I’ve been addicted to sleep (the escape from an abusive childhood, depression, and PTSD) since I was ten years old!
+Extract 7: “I’ve been addicted to sleep (the escape from an abusive childhood, depression, and PTSD) since I was 10 years old!
 I want to change though because my body is a mess.
 I’ve slept for 4 days and sometimes more with short awake periods to eat a little and use the potty.
-Not enough though, because now my body doesn’t work properly…Oversleeping has its consequences”.
+Not enough though, because now my body doesn’t work properly…Oversleeping has its consequences."

 “It’s important to note that in some cases separating cause from effect here can be muddled.
 For instance, does oversleeping contribute to depression or does depression contribute to oversleeping?
 Or are both oversleeping and depression the effect of a larger underlying cause?
 Furthermore, once a person is experiencing both, could they act to reinforce the other as a feedback loop?”